kaushal-waygood/agentic-self-healing-ci/CI_Self_Healing.md

    - Suggests specific fixes
    - Posts to PR comments automatically

-**Speaker Notes:**
-These aren't separate tools—they work together as one integrated system.
  When a test fails, the pipeline automatically:
 1. Retries to see if it's flaky
 2. Analyzes the failure
 3. Posts findings to your PR